auroraai-bot-platform/platform/infra/docker-compose/README.md

 5. Open `http://localhost:8888/` on your browser (wait little time after docker-compose up if not responding)
 6. On Admin Settings `http://localhost:8888/admin/settings/default-nlu-pipeline`, comment away the `#- name: rasa_addons.nlu.components.gazette.Gazette` row in Default NLU Pipeline (there seems to be bug in current Botfront version when training new NLU model with Gazette)
 7. Add new project in `http://localhost:8888/admin/projects` (you can also delete the already existing chitchat project)
-8. Copy your project id and replace the existing id in `BF_PROJECT_ID` field in the `botfront.env` file
+8. Copy your project id and replace the existing id in `BF_PROJECT_ID` field in the `.env` file
 9. Restart Botfront by running `docker-compose up -d` on the command line
 10. Click your project's name to open the project in `http://localhost:8888/admin/projects`

 Next time, you can start Botfront again by running `docker-compose up -d` on the command line